GrayHatHacking/GHHv6/ch16/README.md

-# Gray Hat Hacking v6 Lab 16
+# Gray Hat Hacking v6 Chapter 16
-This directory contains all the components necessary for Lab 16.
+This directory contains all the components necessary for Chapter 16.

 ## Lab Information
 The following VMs will be setup for this lab: